Fiction: Private equity only benefits the wealthy.

 Fiction: Private equity buyouts always result in layoffs.

-Fact: U.S.-based companies with private equity investment employ over 8.1 million workers.
+Fact: U.S.-based companies with private equity investment employ approximately 7.5 million workers.
 A recent academic study using data from the U.S. Census Bureau shows that the relative difference in employment at private equity-backed companies and comparable companies is minimal.
 While companies receiving investment may experience an initial drop in employment, employment growth occurs in new locations where these companies expand their operations.
 The study concludes that “the overall impact of private equity transactions on firm-level employment growth is quite modest.”

 Fiction: Private equity firms do more harm than good for the companies in which they invest.